Renouncing Canadian Residency - The Pros and Cons of Renouncing Your Permanent Residence

 Note: If you're reading this because you're a Canadian citizen thinking about renouncing your residence for tax purposes, read this article instead.

-So what is the first step in this process?
+So what is the first step in renouncing your PR?

 You will want to review the eligibility requirements and possible dilemmas that could occur before getting too deep in your relocation plans.
 Here are the following ways you will initially qualify to begin the application process.

 To be eligible to apply to renounce your Canadian Permanent Residency you must: